zaquaz/integrations-core/mysql/README.md

     }
     ```

-2. Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+2. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml`file:

     ```
     logs_enabled: true